roofing system that minimizes business interruption

 Minimizing tear-off

-Per building code, if you have two or more roofing systems installed, you must 100% remove a roofing system before installing a new one.
+Per building code, if you have two or more roofing systems installed, you cannot install a 3rd one.
+You’ll have to at least remove 100% of 1 roofing system before installing a new one.

-However, you can avoid a tear-off because roof coating systems are not technically a “roofing system.”
+However, you can avoid a tear-off with roof coating systems because they aren’t technically a “roofing system.”
 Roof coating systems are considered maintenance.
+They almost always come with new 10, 15, or 20-year warranties.

 While avoiding a tear-off is great for minimizing business interruption (and cost), there is a slight issue.